KlaraElmegaard/SocialGraphs_HP/index.markdown

 |Tom Riddle (Voldemort)| 5.457|5.315|
 |Severus Snape| 5.531| 5.447|

+XXX mangler

 {% include Character-sentiment-through-movies.html%}

+XXX mangler

-### And how does the overall sentiiment of the books and movies develop?
+### How does the overall sentiiment of the books and movies develop?

+XXX mangler

 ### Explainer Notebook and data